voodoos/u31.fr/content/pages/about.md

 *The Naked Lunch* is both of these: a science-fiction novel written by William
 S. Burroughs, and a movie by David Cronenberg inspired by the book.

-Sorry, you will not find nudes on this blog, apart from some obscene origamis.
+Sorry, you will not find nudes on this blog, apart from some obscene origamis...
 </section>
 <section>